 The Petitioner then must wait 30 days, which is the time the missing spouse has to answer.
 After that the Petitioner may file for a hearing date for the divorce, which proceeds as a default.

-Divorce by publication should be considered a last resort.
+A Texas divorce by publication should be considered a last resort.
 A Respondent served by publication has up to two years to ask for a new trial, and must have an attorney appointed for him or her at the final divorce hearing.
 The cost of this requirement is borne by the Petitioner.

 From start to finish, Service by Publication takes about three months.